-At the beginning of February, the FDA has received criticism for holding back “miracle drugs” or treatments due to their regulation process, despite the organization already running at the fastest speed it can, even US president Donald Trump has called for an acceleration into the FDA.
-The president has put forward Scott Gottlieb to head the agency and taking his previous claims as proof, Gottlieb seems to agree with Trump as he assumes his role.
+At the beginning of February 2017, the FDA received criticism for holding back “miracle drugs” or treatments due to their regulatory process.
+That said, the organization was already running at the fastest speed it can, while US president Donald Trump called for an acceleration into the FDA.
+The president has put forward Scott Gottlieb to head the agency and, taking his previous claims as proof, Gottlieb seems to agree with Trump as he assumes his role.

 Despite some clamoring for this faster process, the easier entry barrier for pharmaceuticals could lead to unforeseen reactions or faulty products slipping by the tests from the FDA.

 In 2016, the FDA fully approved a variety of new drugs ranging from treating spinal muscular atrophy developed by Ionis Pharmaceuticals (NASDAQ:IONS), a treatment for all six major hepatitis C virus from Gilead Sciences (NASDAQ:GILD) and a treatment for hallucinations and delusions from psychosis experienced by some Parkinson’s disease patients from Acadia Pharmaceuticals (NASDAQ:ACAD).